-2025 Year 11 Subject Selecti on
+2026 Year 11 Subject Selection

-7 Student Name: ••••
+Student Name:

-Mary Control Begin by Selec ting Your Pathway
+Begin by Selecting Your Pathway

-ATAR You must select a minimum of (preferably 5).
-It is recommended you select You must select one English a one Certificate Course
+ATAR You must select a minimum of four ATAR subjects (preferably 5).
+It is recommended you select one Certificate Course.
+You must select one English and one Maths course.

-General You must select a Certificate You must select one English a You may select one or two AT the necessary prerequisites. nd one Maths subject.
+General You must select a Certificate Course.
+You must select one English and one Maths subject.
+You may select one or two ATAR subjects if you meet the necessary prerequisites.

-Foundation You must select a Certificate of You must select one English are You may select one or two Ge nd one Maths subject.
+Foundation You must select a Certificate Course.
+You must select one English and one Maths subject.
+You may select one or two General subjects.

-VET/ Industry Links Places in Industry Links are stri Academic results and behavio reviewed before places are of If you are successful, you will k interview to discuss your voca ur in Year 10 are fered. pe required to attend a
+VET/ Industry Links Places in Industry Links are strictly limited.
+Academic results and behaviour in Year 10 are reviewed before places are offered.
+If you are successful, you will be required to attend an interview to discuss your vocational preference.
+Select Your Courses

-Select Your Co urses

-1ST CHOI CE 2ND CHOICE RESERVE
+1ST CHOICE 2ND CHOICE RESERVE

+LINE 1

 LINE 2

 LINE 3

-Inter 4 (2.53)

-LINE 4 at the plant of
+LINE 4

 LINE 5

+LINE 6